-- 4.14.a.1. faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome) - 4.14.a.2. peer-reviewed publication.
-(Outcome) - 4.15.
+4.14.a.1. faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^(Outcome)

+4.14.a.2. peer-reviewed publication. ^(Outcome)

+4.15.
 Fellow Scholarly Activity

-The program must provide instruction in the fundamentals of experimental design, performance, and interpretation of results.
-(Core)
+The program must provide instruction in the fundamentals of research principles, including experimental design, and performance and interpretation of results. ^(Core)

 - 4.15.a.
-All fellows must engage in a scholarly project.
-(Core) - 4.15.a.1.
-Scholarly projects should demonstrate the fellows' competence in the fundamentals of research by the completion of and/or participation in one of the following projects, but not limited to: - laboratory research; (Detail) - clinical research; (Detail) - analysis of disease processes, imaging techniques, or practice management issues.
-(Detail) - 4.15.a.2.
-The results of such projects should be disseminated in the academic community by either submission for publication within a printed journal or online educational resource, or presentation at departmental, institutional, local, regional, national, or international meetings.
-(Outcome)
+All fellows must engage in a scholarly project. ^(Core) - 4.15.a.1.
+Scholarly projects should demonstrate the fellows' competence in the fundamentals of research by the completion of and/or participation in one of the following projects, but not limited to: - laboratory research; (Detail) - clinical research; or, (Detail) - analysis of disease processes, imaging techniques, or practice management issues. ^(Detail) - 4.15.a.2.
+The results of such projects should be disseminated in the academic community by either submission for publication within a printed journal or online educational resource, or presentation at departmental, institutional, local, regional, national, or international meetings. ^(Outcome)